What is Clean for the Queen?

 The aim was to not only clean up litter, but to also improve the horticultural features around the borough, alongside the Fareham in Bloom initiative.

-Events will be taking place throughout the country in the lead up to the queen's birthday, and a special clean-up weekend was held Friday 4 March – Sunday 6 March.
+Events took place throughout the country in the lead up to the queen's birthday, and a special clean-up weekend was held Friday 4 March – Sunday 6 March.

 Around 2.25 million pieces of litter are dropped on the streets of the UK every day, with 30 million tons of rubbish collected from England's streets each year.